IHE/pharm-meow/input/pagecontent/1331_actors_and_transactions.md

 #### 1:33.1.1.2 Medication Overview Creator
 xxxxx

+#### 1:33.1.1.2 Medication Overview Repository

+The Medication Treatment Repository is intended to capture the information about the overall treatment, including advices, comments.

 ### 1:33.1.2 Transaction Descriptions
 The transactions in this profile are summarized in the sections below.

 #### 1:33.1.2.1 Get Medication overview

-Transaction so and so, used for this and this.
+This is a transaction that relates with getting the medication overview from a "Medication overview Creator".

+This is a pull transaction where we get the information from this actor.

+It is related with medication workflow artifacts (prescriptions, dispenses, administrations and statements) being summarized with a certain logic into medication treatment lines.

 For more details see the detailed [PHARM-x transaction description](PHARM-x.html).

-#### 1:33.1.2.2 Begin treatment with line
+#### 1:33.1.2.2 Creating treatment lines

 Transaction so and so, used for this and this.

-For more details see the detailed [PHARM-x transaction description](PHARM-x.html).
+For more details see the detailed [PHARM-y transaction description](PHARM-y.html).